AndresCampuzano/bootstrap-platzi-conf/README.md

 # bootstrap-platzi-conf

-Webpage made with Bootstrap about a fake conference.
+Webpage made with Bootstrap for a conference.
 You can check the demo [here](https://andrescampuzano.github.io/bootstrap-platzi-conf/)

 ## What I learnt